Armenian Assembly of America: 21st century

 Assistant Secretary of State for European and Eurasian Affairs Daniel Fried was a major guest at the Assembly's 2006 national conference in Washington, D.C., where he remarked "I value my years of cooperation with the Assembly..."

 In 2014, the Assembly, with the aid of several members of the United States Congress, lobbied President Barack Obama to display the Armenian Orphan Rug, which had been in long-term storage.

 In 2015, the Assembly hosted several events to commemorate the centennial of the Armenian genocide, including a Helsinki Commission hearing and a panel discussion on the events' portrayal in American media.

 In 2016, the Assembly moved to a new headquarters in Washington, D.C.
 The new location also housed the Armenian National Institute, the Armenian Genocide Museum of America, Diocesan Legate of the Armenian Church of America, and the Office of the Republic of Nagorno-Karabakh in Washington, D.C.
 Later that year, Republic of Nagorno-Karabakh President Bako Sahakyan awarded the Assembly with a Medal of Gratitude for its "significant contribution in restoring and developing economy, science, culture, social spheres of the NKR as well as for defending and promoting international recognition of the Republic."

-In 2017, the Assembly, in collaboration with the Armenian General Benevolent Union, the Armenian National Committee of America, the Children of Armenia Fund, and the Diocese and Prelacy of the Armenian Apostolic Church, launched the "The Promise to Educate" campaign to send copies of director Terry George's 2016 film The Promise and relevant Armenian genocide curriculum resources to public educational institutions across the United States.
+In 2017, the Assembly, in collaboration with the Armenian General Benevolent Union, the Armenian National Committee of America, the Children of Armenia Fund, and the Diocese and Prelacy of the Armenian Apostolic Church, launched "The Promise to Educate", a campaign to send copies of director Terry George's 2016 film The Promise and relevant Armenian genocide curriculum resources to public educational institutions across the United States.

 Following the 2020 Beirut explosion, the Assembly urged additional American support for Lebanon, with executive director Bryan Ardouny stating that "Lebanon holds a special place in our hearts and minds with its religious, educational, cultural and social institutions all serving the Armenian community and beyond."

 In 2022, the Assembly celebrated its fiftieth anniversary at the Jonathan Club in Los Angeles.
 There, professors Richard Hovannisian and Dennis Papazian, received the Distinguished Humanitarian Award, and Los Angeles's first Deputy Mayor of International Affairs, Nina Hachigian, received the Assembly's Governor George Deukmejian Award for Public Service.
 Another celebration, in Washington, honored Speaker of the House of Representatives, Nancy Pelosi, with the Assembly's Ambassador Henry Morgenthau Award for her strong support of and leadership on American affirmation of the Armenian genocide.

 Actor Joe Manganiello joined the Assembly's 2025 Advocacy Summit in Washington, D.C., and was a keynote speaker at the United States Congress' Armenian genocide commemoration.